Brookings Institution: Political stance

 As a 501(c)(3) nonprofit organization, Brookings describes itself as independent and nonpartisan.
 A 2005 UCLA study concluded it was "centrist" because it was referenced as an authority almost equally by both conservative and liberal politicians in congressional records from 1993 to 2002.
 The New York Times has called Brookings liberal, liberal-centrist, and centrist.
 The Washington Post has called Brookings centrist, liberal, and center-left.
-The Los Angeles Times called Brookings liberal-leaning and centrist before opining that it did not believe such labels mattered.
+The Los Angeles Times called Brookings liberal-leaning and centrist while noting that it didn't believe such labels mattered.

 In 1977, Time magazine called Brookings the "nation's pre-eminent liberal think tank".
-Newsweek has called it centrist and Politico has used the term "center-left".
+Newsweek has called it centrist, and Politico has used the term "center-left".
 The progressive, left-leaning media watchdog group Fairness and Accuracy in Reporting has called Brookings "centrist", "conservative", and "center-right".
 Matthew Yglesias, a former writer and editor at The Atlantic, and Glenn Greenwald at Salon have argued that Brookings foreign policy scholars were overly supportive of Bush administration policies abroad.
-Citing Greenwald, FAIR questioned whether Brookings should be considered right-wing "extremist" instead of "a 'liberal' think tank."
+Citing Greenwald, FAIR questioned whether Brookings should be considered right-wing "extremist" instead of "a 'liberal' think tank".

-Brookings scholars have served in Republican and Democratic administrations, including Mark McClellan, Ron Haskins and Martin Indyk.
+Brookings scholars have served in Republican and Democratic administrations, including Mark McClellan, Ron Haskins, and Martin Indyk.
 Brookings's board of trustees is composed of 53 trustees and more than three dozen honorary trustees, including Kenneth Duberstein, a former chief of staff to Ronald Reagan.
 Aside from political figures, the board of trustees includes leaders in business and industry, including Haim Saban, Robert Bass, Hanzade Doğan Boyner, Paul L. Cejas, W. Edmund Clark, Abby Joseph Cohen, Betsy Cohen, Susan Crown, Arthur B. Culvahouse Jr., Jason Cummins, Paul Desmarais Jr., Kenneth M. Duberstein, Glenn Hutchins, and Philip H. Knight (chairman emeritus of Nike, Inc).